 Ensuring Dual-Eligible Beneficiaries' Access to Drugs Under Part D: Mandatory Review

-Dual-eligible beneficiaries are enrolled in Medicaid but qualify for prescription drug coverage under Medicare Part D. As long as Part D plans meet certain limitations outlined in 42 CFR § 423.120, plan sponsors have the discretion to include different Part D drugs and drug utilization tools in their formularies.
-We will review the extent to which drug formularies developed by Part D sponsors include drugs commonly used by dual-eligible beneficiaries as required.
-The Affordable Care Act (ACA), § 3313, requires OIG to conduct this review annually.
-This will be the eighth report issued.
+Dual-eligible beneficiaries are enrolled in Medicaid but qualify for prescription drug coverage under Medicare Part D. As long as Part D plans meet certain limitations outlined in 42 CFR § 423.120, Part D plan sponsors have discretion to include different Part D drugs and drug utilization tools in their formularies.
+We will review the extent to which drug formularies developed by Part D plan sponsors include drugs commonly used by dual-eligible beneficiaries as required.
+The Affordable Care Act, § 3313, requires OIG to conduct this review annually.

 |Announced or Revised||Agency||Title||Component||Report Number(s)||Expected Issue Date (FY)|